 How much is the APC for CVIR Endovascular?

 CVIR Endovascular levies an article processing charge of 1890€ / $2290 / 1570£ for each article accepted for publication, plus VAT or local taxes where applicable.

 Who is responsible for organising the payment?

-The corresponding author will be asked at the beginning of the submission process to choose how to pay or to indicate the funding option she/he thinks is entitled to.
+The corresponding author will be asked at the beginning of the submission process to choose how to pay or to indicate the funding option they think they are entitled to.

 When is the payment due?

 The corresponding author will be notified that payment is due upon editorial acceptance.
-She/he needs to arrange payment unless a waiver has been granted, or your institution or employer will take care of the costs.
+They need to arrange payment unless a waiver has been granted, or your institution or employer will take care of the costs.

 If I lack funds can charges be waived?

 Springer considers individual waiver requests for articles on a case-by-case basis and they may be granted in cases of lack of funds.
 To apply for a waiver please request one during the submission process.

 Does an author from a low-income country have to pay APCs?